slfx77/psx_texture_extractor/README.md

 # Credits

-This program is contains code from the following other projects:
+This program contains code from the following other projects:

 - [io_thps_scene](https://github.com/denetii/io_thps_scene), a Blender plugin for multiple formats used in the Tony Hawk series of games as well as other games developed by Neversoft which use the same formats.